ABOUT THE WRITERS

 Los Angeles is a great city.
 I absolutely love it.
 It feels like so many disparate areas that are tightly connected by this looming freeway system.
 It has the shadow of 60s/70s era new age cult stuff, Pynchonian paranoia and conspiracy as well as the film industry that feels close but distant at the same time.
 It is equal parts menacing and beautiful.

-I'm not sure it changed how I listen to music, more what I have been listening to.
+Griffin S: I'm not sure it changed how I listen to music, more what I have been listening to.
 Still, I kind of rotate through my usual selection.
 I think Los Angeles has one of the more interesting music histories.
 The city has such a bizarre and weird energy to it.
 The home of death rock, the Beach Boys, Laurel Canyon, the hypnagogic pop stuff I love, west coast rap, Zappa… I could go on.
 Just so many weird and seemingly disparate genres that don't, on the surface, really make sense to have come from the same place.
 However, when you spend extended time in LA, it all really clicks.
 I don't really think there is anything else like it.
 It's also been nice getting to know people out here, finding out they make music and being able to check it out…and it's good!
 I definitely have felt less forced to pretend to be into genres or more forgiving of music I really don’t like for the sake of socializing.
 I'll just list out some of my favorite records of all time that I find myself revisiting lately.

 Ariel Pink — Pom Pom